Giving Back to the School Community

 Free professional development in STEM and Project Based Learning for your teachers

-As former teachers, we feel strongly about the importance of supporting regular school day teachers.
-At the discretion of school administration, we give preference for part-time positions within our programs to teachers many of whom work second jobs to make ends meet and are much better off working with their kids in their school community after school.
+As former teachers ourselves, we feel strongly about the importance of supporting regular school day teachers.
+At the discretion of school administration, we give preference for part-time positions within to school-day teachers many of whom now work second jobs to make ends meet.
+These teachers are much better off working with their kids in their school community after school as opposed to going somewhere else to work after school.
 Also at the discretion of school administration, we build capacity among schools and among school day teachers by offering professional development in Project Based Learning and STEM.
-Training is provided by nationally certified trainers and coordinated with the district to be offered free of charge.
+Training is provided by nationally certified trainers and coordinated with your school to be offered free of charge.